 Kimberly has overall operational responsibility for VegTO’s staff, programs, expansion, and execution of its mission, a cause she truly supports.
 Kimberly has been a committed vegan since January 2015.
 She transitioned from an omnivorous diet soon after learning about veganism and its positive impacts on human health, the environment, and animal welfare.
 She continues to deepen her understanding and learnings around intersectionality to better support and amplify others and strengthen the movement.
 Kimberly comes from the Centre for Social Innovation as their Business Development and Strategic Partnerships Manager.
 She has a Master’s of Business Administration from the University of Bradford, UK, specializing in the Circular Economy.
 Nothing lights her up more than preparing and sharing a delicious vegan meal with friends and family.
 You might find her gazing upon a sunset, immersing herself in the natural world, or appreciating other cultures as a traveller.
 These days, she will be the one most thrilled when someone’s pet crashes the Zoom meeting with aplomb.

 Sarah has been with VegTO since 2019.
 She leads our community events, including restaurant get-togethers and sanctuary tours, to excite members and build community spirit.
 In addition, Sarah is responsible for producing the annual Veg Guide and the mouth-watering photography and graphic design updates you see on VegTO's website and social channels.
 Sarah has been a vegan for many years, and she puts her love of eating at Toronto's veg-friendly establishments to good use in her role!
-Sarah earned her Master's of Arts in Photographic Preservation and Collections Management at Ryerson University and the Eastman Museum and holds a Bachelor of Fine Arts in Photography.
-She volunteers with Farmhouse Garden Animal Home, and thus names many cows as close friends.
+Sarah earned her Master's of Arts in Photographic Preservation and Collections Management at Toronto Metropolitan University and the Eastman Museum and holds a Bachelor of Fine Arts in Photography.
+She is a director at Farmhouse Garden Animal Home, and has many cows as close friends.
 When she's not at a vegan restaurant, Sarah can be found baking, sewing, knitting, or playing video games, all while covered in copious amounts of cat hair.

 Nital has been involved with VegTO for 25 years, previously serving on the Program Review Committee, then on the Board of Directors, and now as President.
 Twenty-five years ago, Nital’s father, a plant-based physician, introduced him to research and clinical practice that demonstrated the power of whole-food, plant-based lifestyles and opened Nital’s eyes to veganism beyond ethics.
 He has since advocated and raised awareness about how plant-based living can be a solution to many of today’s challenges.
 Having worked in strategic policy at Agriculture and Agri-Food Canada, Nital questioned what would happen in Canada if everyone transitioned to a plant-based diet.
 As a result, he founded Plant-Based Economics, an NGO focused on evaluating plant-based nutrition economics and policy.
 In addition, Nital joined the Plant-Based Data team, a plant-based research platform, as a nutrition economic researcher.
 Nital is passionate about plant-based food strategy in Toronto as the city increasingly focuses on climate change commitments (following last year’s C40 Copenhagen Summit).
 This focus is enhanced by his time with the Toronto Vegetarian Food Bank, where he sits on the Board of Directors.
 He holds a Bachelor of Commerce and a Master’s of Science (international economics) from Queen’s University.
 He enjoys yoga, reading, basketball, chess, and spending time with his family.